 A few fun facts about the oils you might choose to cleanse and moisturize with:

 - Jojoba oil is actually a wax ester, and is extremely close in structure to the skin’s natural sebum.
 It creates the perfect balance – my skin doesn’t over-or under-produce oil when it’s nourished with jojoba.

 - Rose hip seed oil is incredibly light and fast-absorbing, and a little goes a long way.
 (It’s even known to help with bodily stretch marks.)

 - Coconut oil is great for more intensive moisture, and the lauric acid it contains is thought to have a great affinity for the hair and skin.
 That said, not all skin types tolerate it well.
 If your skin is particularly sensitive, I like jojoba and rose hip seed oil much better.

-- Tallow is well-tolerated by almost all skin types, and has become a favorite of mine.
+- Tallow is well-tolerated by almost all skin types, and has become a fun, sustainable favorite of mine.

-Often, with nutritional and digestive approaches (like those outlined in the Purely Primal Skincare Guide), skin sensitivities calm down.
+Often, with nutritional and digestive approaches, skin sensitivities calm down.
 Don’t beat yourself up if this routine isn’t right for you, and ALWAYS REMEMBER TO SPOT-TEST.